bugameG/bugameG/README.md

 ###

-<p align="center">An Applied Statistician based in Kenya 📊🇰🇪 <br><br> Looking to solve problems through evidence-based research 🔍 <br>R enthusiast . 🚀<br><br>- I look forward to collaborating with others on real-world data-based projects that can make an impact 🤝📈</p>
+<p align="center">An Applied Statistician based in Kenya 📊🇰🇪 <br><br> Looking to solve problems through evidence-based research 🔍 <br>R enthusiast . 🚀<br><br> I look forward to collaborating with others on real-world data-based projects that can make an impact 🤝📈</p>

 ###